liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Removed `asset.entry.validator` property
+### Removed the asset.entry.validator Property
 - **Date:** 2016-Mar-17
 - **JIRA Ticket:** LPS-64370

 #### What changed?

-The property `asset.entry.validator` was removed from `portal.properties`.
+The property `asset.entry.validator` has been removed from `portal.properties`.

 #### Who is affected?

-Any installation with a customized asset validator.
+This affects any installation with a customized asset validator.

 #### How should I update my code?

-You should create a new OSGi component that implements `AssetEntryValidator`, and define for which models it will be applicable by using the `model.class.name` OSGi property or an asterisk if it applies to any model.
+You should create a new OSGi component that implements `AssetEntryValidator` and define for which models it will be applicable by using the `model.class.name` OSGi property, or an asterisk if it applies to any model.

-If you were using the MinimalAssetEntryValidator, this functionality can still be added deploying the module asset-tags-validator.
+If you were using the `MinimalAssetEntryValidator`, this functionality can still be added by deploying the module `asset-tags-validator`.

 #### Why was this change made?

-This change has been made as part of the modularization efforts to decouple the different parts of the portal.
+This change has been made as part of the modularization efforts to decouple different parts of the portal.

 ---------------------------------------